Learn About The Law

-Current as of January 01, 2018 | Updated by FindLaw Staff
+Current as of January 01, 2025 | Updated by Findlaw Staff

-(a) As used in this section, an abandoned underground petroleum storage tank means an underground petroleum storage tank that was:
+(a) As used in this section, anabandoned underground petroleum storage tankmeans an underground petroleum storage tank that was:

-(1) taken out of service prior to December 22, 1988; or
+(1) taken out of service prior to December 22, 1988;

-(2) taken out of service on or after December 22, 1988, if the current property owner did not know of the existence of the underground petroleum storage tank and could not have reasonably been expected to have known of the tank's existence at the time the owner first acquired right, title, or interest in the tank.
+(2) taken out of service on or after December 22, 1988, if the current property owner did not know of the existence of the underground petroleum storage tank and could not have reasonably been expected to have known of the tank's existence at the time the owner first acquired right, title, or interest in the tank; or

 (b) The board may contract for: